pkbullock/maf-assistants/README.md

 Library for Microsoft Agent Framework Assistants

+> Note: This is a work in progress and there are many elements that are not yet fully tested.

 ## Agents and Features this repo is planning to achieve

 - The agent framework relies on agents, so need a collection of agents.